 My family really enjoys meatballs and meatloaf.
-While I’ve been making them with shredded veggies and/or coconut flour in place of bread crumbs, sometimes I just crave that good old-fashioned taste that comes along with using those bread crumbs.
+While I’ve been making them with shredded veggies and/or coconut flour instead of breadcrumbs, sometimes I crave the good old-fashioned taste of using those breadcrumbs.

-But of course, the store bread crumbs, at best are not soaked.
-At worst, they contain HFCS and a lot of other junk.
+But of course, the store breadcrumbs, at best, are not soaked.
+At worst, they contain HFCS and a lot of other food toxins.
 Needless to say, I don’t buy them.

-For this, you can make your own bread (and it doesn’t matter if you are terrible at making bread — I used a batch that happened not to turn out when I made these), or you can purchase store-bought sprouted bread or real sourdough to use.
+For this, you can make your own bread (and it doesn’t matter if you are terrible at making bread — I used a batch that did not turn out when I made these), or you can purchase store-bought sprouted bread or real sourdough.
 It’s up to you.
 I’ve adapted my favorite whole wheat bread for soaking, and I used that.

-(As to soaking it, I mixed the water and about 4 c. of flour together with the juice of 1 lemon and let it sit overnight.
-After that, I followed the directions for the butter, milk, honey, and salt; proofed the yeast and poured it over the dough.
-Then I worked it in, adding about 1 c. additional sprouted flour.
+As to soaking it, I mixed the water and about 4 cups of flour together and let it sit overnight.
+After that, I followed the butter, milk, honey, and salt directions, proofed the yeast, and poured it over the dough.
+Then I worked it in, adding about 1 cup additional sprouted flour.
 This worked out great.
-I tried a second way of doing it that was a failure, though…and that led to the most recent batch of bread crumbs.)
+I tried a second way of doing it that was a failure, though…and that led to the most recent batch of breadcrumbs.

-Turn it on high briefly to make sure everything’s ground up.
-When you’re done, it should look like this:
+- Turn it on high briefly to ensure everything's ground up.